Uganda Birding Tour, 24 Days Best Uganda Birding Safari and Wildlife, Birding Safari in Uganda

 Ruhiija is likely to be one of the highlights of any bird watching safari to Uganda with excellent birding in spectacular surroundings.
 The Birds are many here and somehow easy to see; many bird species associating in mixed feeding flocks that are active throughout the day.
 An early start offers the best chance of finding the striking Handsome Francolin, African Green Broad-bill, Cinnamon-chested bee-eater, western Green Tinkerbird, Mountain and yellow-streaked Greenbuls, Regal Sunbird, Black headed waxibill, Grauer’s warbler, Dusky Crimsonwing, White starred robin, Rwenzori Night jar, Mountain marked and chestnut-throated Apalises, Rwenzori batis, white-tailed crested Flycatcher and many more.

-Day 9-10: Bird watching Uganda Safari to Queen Elizabeth National Park.
+Day 9-10 of 24 Days Best Uganda Birding Safari and Wildlife: Bird watching Uganda Safari to Queen Elizabeth National Park.

 After an early morning breakfast we begin the long drive to the renowned Queen Elizabeth National Park, frequently stopping for birding along the way.
 Going through the Ishasha sector of Queen Elizabeth will give us a chance of seeing the Tree-climbing lions.